 Throughout your impressive career, you have published multiple books for professional and lay audiences on mental health, contributed hundreds of articles to medical journals, and your work has been featured in the New York Times, The Wall Street Journal, and The Washington Post.
 What continues to drive your passion for mental health and what’s next in store for Lloyd Sederer?

 Flattery will get you far, especially with the likes of me!
 I began regularly writing for the general public about 9 years ago, and became medical editor for mental health for The HuffPost 7 years ago.
 I have written 5 books for an educated lay audience and about weekly medical and policy articles as well as film, theatre, TV and book reviews.
 Email me if you want to be on my mailing list (he shamelessly says)!

 Writing has always been a form of oxygen for me.
 I eschew professional writing when I can because of the reach and advocacy that the lay audience provides.
 I write evenings and weekends, and the more I do it my skills in this craft develop.
 For 12 sequential semesters, I have taught medical writing for the lay public at the Columbia Department of Psychiatry.

 I have just completed my 12th book that will come out in the Spring of 2018 from Scribner (Simon & Schuster).
 It is titled “THE ADDICTION SOLUTION: Fixing America’s Drug Crisis.”
 I believe we can do so much more than we are doing today to prevent and treat addictions to psychoactive drugs, legal and illegal.
 I look forward to spreading that message when the book comes out!

-We’d like to thank Glenda for her participation and incredible insight.
+We’d like to thank Lloyd for his participation and incredible insight.
 Make sure to follow Lloyd and the New York State Office of Mental Health on Twitter for more updates.
-If you’re interested in participating in our interview series, send an email to email@example.com.
+If you’re interested in participating in our interview series, send an email to firstname.lastname@example.org.
 This DATIS blog may not be shared or repurposed without permission.